Terrorhawk

 Terrorhawk is the second and final album by the post-hardcore band Bear vs. Shark, released in 2005 by Equal Vision Records.
 The Clash, Black Sabbath, and Hüsker Dü were all cited by the group as influences on the album.
-It was written in a cabin in the Upper Peninsula of Michigan.
+It was written in a cabin in the Upper Peninsula of Michigan from September 2004 to November and was recorded from late December 2004 to February 2005.

 A video for "Catamaran" was released in February 2006, composed of clips taken from a number of live performances in August and September 2005.